doublestranded/ember-sigmajs/README.md

 This addon is still experimental.
 Contributions are welcome and encouraged.
 There may be issues with either this addon or the [sigma.js library](https://github.com/jacomyal/sigma.js/issues), so it's worth taking a look there to see if the issue has already been noticed.

+### Wishlist

+* Child components can have multiple parents; e.g., an edge has two node parents
+* Finish integrating plugins

 ## Running Tests

 * `npm test` (Runs `ember try:each` to test your addon against multiple Ember versions)